-With that said, you will need a compatible USB-C with Power Delivery which rated at a higher wattage to fast charge your Surface Go.
-Fortunately, as we tested, the Surface Go can also be slow charged via standard USB charger as well.
-So, if you can’t find a USB-C PD charger, don’t panic, you can use any phone’s USB chargers or power bank to continue your work.
+With that said, you will need a compatible USB-C with Power Delivery which is rated at a higher wattage to fast charge your Surface Go.
+Fortunately, as we tested, the Surface Go can also be slowly charged via a standard USB charger as well.
+So, if you can’t find a USB-C PD charger, don’t panic, you can use any phone’s USB charger or power bank to continue your work.

 It’s really simple to charge your Surface with USB-C. Just like the Surface Connect connector, the USB-C connector itself is reversible, so you don’t have to worry about the wrong side plug-in.
 Anyway, there 2 ways to charge your Surface Go over USB-C depending on the available charger port: